postmanlabs/galaxy-workshop/part2-FinalCountdown.md

 Your scripts can alter the flow of request execution when you use the collection runner.

-* Import another collection from __API Network__, search "learn" again and select the learning profile from before, this time importing "API Learner".
+* Import another collection from __Templates__, search "learn" and this time import "API Learner".
 * Open the __Runner__ and select the `API Learner` collection.
 Run the collection and notice the flow of execution.
 All four requests should run.
 * Open the first request `GET data` and __Send__ it.
 The response includes a field `message` and a text string value.
 * Select the __Tests__ tab.
 Enter some JavaScript to test the length of the `message` and set the next request by name (the conditional test should return true):